 Dr. Kathy Fowler is deeply committed to helping all dogs and cats live comfortable lives.
-In addition to traditional medications, she offers in-home chiropractic care, physical therapy, and hospice care.
+In addition to traditional medications, she offers in-home chiropractic care, rehabilitation, and hospice care.

 Dr. Fowler has advanced training in animal chiropractic, which can help your pets move more easily.
 Animal chiropractic is likely to help any animal, young or old, athtletic or couch potato, healthy or ill.
-Physical therapy can help animals recover quickly, smoothly, and fully from surgeries and injuries.
+She also has post-doctoral training in rehbalitation (like physical therapy in humans), which can help animals recover quickly, smoothly, and fully from surgeries and injuries.
 Dr. Fowler also offers hospice care for terminally ill animals.

 Dr. Fowler was recently a guest on episode 107 of the podcast Your Family Dog, hosted by professional dog trainers Julie Fudge Smith and Tina Spring.
 In this episode, the three women discuss hospice care, euthanasia, and the importance of supporting both owners and pets through the last stages of a pet’s life.
 If you’d like to listen to the discussion, click here.